visgl/deck.gl/docs/api-reference/mapbox/overview.md

 # @deck.gl/mapbox

-This module makes it easy to use deck.gl as native layers and controls in the Mapbox GL JS ecosystem.
+This module makes it easy to use deck.gl as native layers and controls in the Mapbox and Maplibre GL JS ecosystem.

+> For brevity, the term 'mapbox-gl' will refer collectively to any library that is compatible with Mapbox GL JS, including but not limited to maplibre-gl.
+Known exceptions will be clearly marked.

 - It allows deck.gl to be used with other mapbox-gl controls such as `NavigationControl`, `GeolocateControl` and `mapbox-gl-geocoder`.
 - You may choose to interleave deck.gl layers with the base map layers, such as drawing behind map labels, z-occlusion between deck.gl 3D objects and Mapbox buildings, etc.